The Gaston County Museum is Now Open!

-The first and second floor galleries are open to the public and contain feature exhibits.
-The third floor galleries and historic hotel rooms are closed at this time.
-The Carriage House and Depot will also be closed during your visit.
+The first and second floor galleries, and the Carriage House, are open to the public and contain feature exhibits.
+The third floor galleries and historic hotel rooms, as well as the Depot, are closed at this time.

 The Gaston County Museum is located on the Historic Dallas Courthouse Square, in Dallas N.C. at the corners of West Main and Holland Streets.
 Map